 Sometimes there may be breakages of files or other instruments inside of the tooth.
 In some cases, these instruments are not recoverable from the tooth.
 If this happens, the course of treatment is limited.
 Another risk of endodontic treatment is that the tooth may fracture after the endodontic treatment before the final restoration is done (e.g. crown or onlay).
 Sometimes a fracture leaves the tooth un-restorable because of how expensive and time consuming the root canal treatment is.
 Though highly uncommon, this can be a risk.
 If the breakage of the instrument occurs during cleaning out the pulp inside the root canal, it can only be removed later by a specialist endodontic dentist.

-There have always been the two options of extraction or root canal treatment.
+There have always been the two options of extraction or root canal therapy UK.
 In this day and age, it is possible to extract the tooth and replace with an implant instead.
 Nevertheless, this will to be more costly and the recommendation is to keep one’s own teeth as long as possible.